maths/moodle-qtype_stack/doc/en/Topics/Propositional_Logic.md

 ## Answer tests

 The answer tests protect the logical operators.
 This behaviour is to prevent evaluation of expressions such as `x=1` as a boolean predicate fuction.
-I.e. the default behaviour is to give priority to the assumption an arbitary expression is an algebraic expression, or a set of equations, inequalities etc.  The other answer tests (e.g. algebraic equivalence) will do there best.
+I.e. the default behaviour is to give priority to the assumption an arbitary expression is an algebraic expression, or a set of equations, inequalities etc.

 The answer test `PropLogic` replaces all noun logical expressions with the Maxima versions, and then tests two expressions using the function `logic_equiv` from Maxima's logic package.
 This answer test does not support sets, lists, etc.